Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Kirky Galt of Creative Real Estate Copy recommends asking more questions about your audience, to help you determine where to find them online.
 Questions like:

 As marketers, we sometimes forget the power of a simple ask.
 As Flow SEO’s Angela Ash puts it, “Sometimes, all it takes is a quick ‘Share with anyone you think might find this beneficial’ to nudge readers to click that Share button.”

 “Don’t underestimate the power of just asking,” Ash added.

-The key, when you make that ask, it to also make it radically easy for your audience to do what you’re asking for—to share your content.
+When you make that ask, the key is also to make it radically easy for your audience to do what you’re asking for—to share your content.
 As a consumer of lots of web content myself, I’m always shocked when a blog post doesn’t include social sharing buttons, for example.
 But it isn’t as uncommon as it should be.